contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For guidelines on baptism and confirmation, see [18.7](18-priesthood-ordinances-and-blessings.md#187-baptism) and [18.8](18-priesthood-ordinances-and-blessings.md#188-confirmation-and-gift-of-the-holy-ghost).

-#### 38.2.3.5 Persons Who May Not Be Accountable
+#### 38.2.3.5 Persons with Intellectual Disabilities

+A person age 8 or older who has an intellectual disability, his or her parents (where applicable), and the bishop counsel together to determine whether the person should be baptized and confirmed.
+They counsel about:

+* Whether the person can understand and keep the covenants of baptism.
+* Whether the person is accountable.

-Persons who have intellectual disabilities and cannot knowingly repent may be considered by the bishop as not accountable.
-These persons do not need to be baptized and confirmed, regardless of their age (see [38.2.1.8](38-church-policies-and-guidelines.md#38218-ordinances-for-persons-who-have-intellectual-disabilities)).
+If the person can reasonably be considered accountable, he or she may be baptized and confirmed.
+Those who are not accountable do not need to be baptized, regardless of age (see [Doctrine and Covenants 29:46–50](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/29.46-50?lang=eng#p46)).

-If a person later demonstrates an understanding of repentance and an appropriate degree of accountability and desire, he or she may be baptized and confirmed.
-If a person was baptized but later becomes intellectually disabled, the baptism and confirmation are still valid.

 For additional guidelines, see [38.2.1.8](38-church-policies-and-guidelines.md#38218-ordinances-for-persons-who-have-intellectual-disabilities).
 For information about the membership records of persons who may not be accountable, see [33.6.10](33-records-and-reports.md#33610-records-of-members-who-have-intellectual-disabilities).